 1. What kind of students does the Davis-Putter Fund support?

-We provide need-based grants to students who are able to do academic work at the college level and are actively working for peace and justice.
+We provide need-based grants to students who are able to do academic work at the college level or are enrolled in a trade or technical program and are actively working for peace and justice.
 Davis-Putter scholars are both graduate and undergraduate students and must be living in the U. S. and planning to enroll in an accredited school.
 Grantees must receive college credits for the time period covered by their grant.
 Early recipients fought for civil rights, against McCarthyism, and for peace in Vietnam.
 More recently, grantees have been active in the struggle against racism, sexism, homophobia, and other forms of oppression; building the movement for economic justice; and creating peace through international, anti-imperialist solidarity.